mirelvt/website20/content/about.md

 I have the privilege to work in a team of experts in python, javascript and design.

-The key areas of experience include HTML, CSS, Sass, jQuery, DOM scripting and Django templating.
+The key areas of experience include HTML, CSS, Sass, DOM scripting, jQuery and Django templating.
 I also have experience with XML, XSLT, [Plone](http://www.plone.org) and Zope Page Templates (templating language used in Plone).